Detroit Shock: Back to the top (2006–2008)

 In 2007, the Shock sought to defend their title.
-The Shock would finish with a WNBA-best 24–10 regular season record, and capture the #1 seed in the playoffs for the first time in franchise history.
+The Shock finished with a WNBA-best 24–10 regular season record, and captured the #1 seed in the playoffs for the second time in franchise history.
 In the first round, the Shock were heavily favored against a New York Liberty team that was not predicted to make the postseason.
 However in Game 1, the Shock came out flat and were defeated 73–51.
 In Game 2, the Shock won 76–73 to force a Game 3.
 Game 3 was a battle, as the game went into overtime.
-In the end, the Shock would emerge the victors by the score of 71–70.
-In the Eastern Conference Finals, the Shock would face the Indiana Fever, with whom the Shock were bitter rivals.
+In the end, the Shock emerged the victors by the score of 71–70.
+In the Eastern Conference Finals, the Shock faced the Indiana Fever, with whom the Shock were bitter rivals.
 In Game 1, the Shock lost by the score of 75–65.
 The Shock rallied to win Games 2 and 3 by the scores of 77–63 and 81–65, respectively.
 In the WNBA Finals, the Shock faced the Phoenix Mercury, who had dominated the Western Conference all year long.
 The Shock won Game 1 108–100 at home.
 The Mercury evened the series up in Game 2, defeating the Shock 98–70.
 The series shifted to Phoenix for Games 3 and 4.
 The Shock won a rough Game 3 88–83.
 With a chance to win the championship in Game 4, the Shock and Mercury battled back and forth all game.
 When the dust cleared, the Mercury won 77–76, forcing a decisive Game 5 in Detroit.
 In Game 5, the Shock were dominated as they lost 108–92.
 With the loss, the Shock became the first team to lose the championship at home in WNBA history.

 The following season, the Shock went 22–12, which was the best record in the East.
 In the first round against the Indiana Fever, the Shock defeated the Fever in three games.
 Due to the scheduling of other events at the Palace, the Shock had to play their remaining home games at Eastern Michigan University's Convocation Center in Ypsilanti.
-In the Conference Finals against the New York Liberty, the Shock would defeat the Liberty in three games to move on to the WNBA Finals against the league best San Antonio Silver Stars.
+In the Conference Finals against the New York Liberty, the Shock defeated the Liberty in three games to move on to the WNBA Finals against the league best San Antonio Silver Stars.
 Although the Silver Stars had the best record in the league in 2008, the Shock swept them to capture their third championship in franchise history.
 Katie Smith was named WNBA Finals MVP.